MadMax55555/Real_Estate_Sales_DE/Readme.md

 # Real Estate Sales Data Engineering ETL Project
 ----------------------------------------------

-This project aims to extract, transform, and load (ETL) real estate sales data into a data warehouse (re\_sales\_dw) in the stat schema.
+This project aims to extract, transform, and load (ETL) real estate sales data into a data warehouse (re\_sales\_dw) in the star schema.

 ### Overview